YouTube Gaming’s Ryan Wyatt on gaming’s explosive growth in 2020

 GamesBeat: Did you view this as a relatively peaceful year as far as YouTube getting along with its content creators?
 Sometimes they seem like they’re up in arms.

-Wyatt: When you listen to creators, listen to their feedback, set up a time to make these conversations happen, and follow up with action–I don’t think creators ask that much of YouTub.
+Wyatt: When you listen to creators, listen to their feedback, set up a time to make these conversations happen, and follow up with action — I don’t think creators ask that much of YouTube.
 We’re hearing them loud and clear, and we’ll continue to deliver.
 We have a bunch of great stuff in the can for 2021 that I know our creators will be thrilled about.

 Objective number one is keeping creators happy.
 They supply the content.
 They’re businesses that operate on our platform.
 We had a wonderful year with our gaming creators.
 We’ll carry that into 2021.
 We have a couple more gifts for them next year.
 Hopefully they’re excited about that.